zhangchuanyi96/zhangchuanyi96.github.io/index.md

 - My paper, Web-Supervised Network with Softly Update-Drop Training for Fine-Grained Visual Classification, is accepted by AAAI 2020.

 ## Publication
+"Web-Supervised Network with Softly Update-Drop Training for Fine-Grained Visual Classification"